 Students accepted into the program are current high school juniors, seniors and potential first year Dunwoody College of Technology students.
 All applicants must be in good academic standing at their schools (2.5 G.P.A or higher), driven to succeed, interested in learning more about Dunwoody’s technical careers and have a strong financial need.

 In addition to our mission our goals are to provide more females and students of color who come from a disadvantaged background, the opportunity to attend college.
-We begin with a six summer session, during which the YCAP students come to the Dunwoody campus to learn more about the various technical programs offered at Dunwoody.
+We begin with a six-week summer session, during which the YCAP students come to the Dunwoody campus to learn more about the various technical programs offered at Dunwoody.
 Students also improve their academic skills by taking College level courses and working on web-based academic soft ware.

 Each grade level has a different summer experience